Sunday, April 26, 2009

 Fuzzi Bunz

 Happy Heiny's: We have one Happy Heiny's pocket, and I don't even really remember where I got it.
 I wasn't a fan immediately for some reason, but now I really like it.
 The velcro is the wide kind and isn't fraying.
+All-In-Ones (AIO): AIOs are diapers that go on just like disposables – no stuffing, no cover.
+They are fool-proof and great for babysitters.
+They tend to take longer to dry, however.

 The AIOs we have: